min2ha/ukwa-site/content/target/38308/index.en.md

   "subject": "Easter Rising "
 }

-# openDemocracyUK: Ireland and Britain, a hundred years later

 Article by Mark Perryman about the meaning of the Easter Rising centenary for models of Britishness